 There’s always someone doing something really cool — it pushes you to work harder on your own work.

-Dagg puts a lot of emphasis on the importance of hosting your work on an online portfolio.
+Dagg puts a lot of emphasis on the importance of hosting your work on an online portfolio website.
 “I use the service a lot to preview series and see how things flow together.
 I can make a gallery of thumbnails, and send it to someone for a fresh opinion,” Dagg describes of his own Format site, “being able to do this quickly and efficiently saves me a ton of time and lets me focus on my work, instead of trying to make the website work.”
 Through his portfolio and presence on Instagram, Twitter and other social media platforms, Dagg has had the opportunity to connect with artists he admires but also to gain attention for his own work in other parts of the world — something he’s adamant wouldn’t be available without social media.
 “You can’t coast as a professional creative anymore, because there’s always someone doing something really cool that you are introduced to through social media, and it pushes you to work harder on your own work.”

 So what’s next for this burgeoning star?
 A focus on the moving image, it seems.
 “Over the past year or two, I’ve really been focusing more on directing work in motion,” he let us know.
 “I love what I do, so what’s next is simply pushing myself further creatively.”
 Perhaps Skywalker Ranch could use a fresh-faced Canadian visionary on their team.